-- A5.8.2.
-After any other turnover situation not described in A5.8.1, or after any pull, a member of the team becoming offense must put the disc into play within twenty (20) seconds after it comes to rest. - A5.8.2.1.
-If the disc is not reasonably retrievable within twenty (20) seconds (e.g., far out-of-bounds or through a crowd), the player retrieving it may request another disc and any delay or pre-stall count is suspended until the offensive player receives the new disc. - A5.8.2.2.
-If the disc is in the end zone, after twenty (20) seconds elapse, a defensive player within three (3) meters of the disc may announce "disc in", and then initiate and continue the stall count without acknowledgment by the opposing team, but only if a defensive player has given audible warnings of twenty (20), ten (10), and five (5) seconds. - A5.8.2.3.
+- "disc in", and then initiate and continue the stall count without acknowledgment by the opposing team, but only if a defensive player has given audible warnings of twenty (20), ten (10), and five (5) seconds. - A5.8.2.3.
 If the disc is out-of-bounds, after twenty (20) seconds elapse, a defensive player within three (3) meters of the spot the disc is to be put into play may announce "disc in", and then initiate and continue the stall count without acknowledgment by the opposing team, but only if a defensive player has given audible warnings of twenty (20), ten (10), and five (5) seconds. - A5.9.
-The preferred method of signalling by a timekeeper should be the use of a whistle, possibly assisted by verbal information and hand signals, following procedures outlined in the WFDF Tournament Director's Manual. - A5.10.
+If an injury stoppage is called whilst a time limit is in place, the time limit shall be paused until the injured player is removed from the playing field. - A5.10.
+The preferred method of signalling by a timekeeper should be the use of a whistle, possibly assisted by verbal information and hand signals, following procedures outlined in the WFDF Tournament Director's Manual. - A5.11.
 If a team chooses to assess a time violation, they must call "violation" and should use Hand Signal No. 14.